 As the video example illustrates, mass adoption of privacy-first will create some serious hiccups.
 However, we believe privacy-first browsing is ultimately a good thing for web users and businesses like yours.
 The world just needs a data architecture that can transform short-term pain into long-term gain.

 Confection can help your company effectively pivot to privacy first.
-It’s a data management solution for the new reality.
+It’s a data generator for the new reality.

 Using Confection, your company would experience < 500ms latency between user actions and API availability.